Image Credit: Getty Images/ AJ_Watt

 When creating your morning routine, keep it simple.
 It doesn’t need to be perfect.
 Focus on one tactic first and build consistency.
 You don’t want to overwhelm yourself to the point of anxiety (the irony here is too real).

-In addition to working with my doctor, so much of what I do to manage my depression and anxiety comes back to the fundamentals of keeping a healthy lifestyle.
+Alongside working with my doctor, managing my depression and anxiety includes keeping myself healthy.
 Get enough sleep, eat well, drink lots of water, and find ways to express yourself and clear your mind.
 And don’t forget to move your body and sweat often!

 There’s no need to strive for perfection and get down on yourself if you miss a habit.

-Sometimes, that means catching myself when I feel overly frustrated or lacking in energy during the day.
-I’ll have a mini check-in with myself to shift things around, try complete a habit that I might have missed earlier in the day — whether that’s a short walk, a few minutes of mindfulness, or finishing something that I’ve put off — and get back on track.
+Sometimes, that means catching myself when I feel overly frustrated or lacking energy during the day.
+I’ll have a mini check-in with myself to shift things around and try to complete a habit that I might have missed earlier in the day.
+That could be a short walk, a few minutes of mindfulness, or finishing something that I’ve put off.
+Whatever I need to do to get back on track.

 Each new morning is an opportunity for a fresh start.
 Are you ready?